saihaj/SeniorDialerApp/README.md

 # SeniorDialerApp
-This app is designed for Seniors to make it easier for them to make a phone call.
+This app is designed for people who want to use a smartphone for basic features.
+This is formulated for someone who has difficulty using smartphone.
+This app provides a big font dialer and a speed dial feature.
+More features will continue to pop up in future releases.

-This app is still under development
+Go check out <a href="https://github.com/saihaj/SeniorDialerApp/releases">V1.0 release</a>

 # Installation
 If you would like to use the Beta version of this Android Applicaiton. </br>